What are Spider Veins?

 What are spider veins?

 Spider veins, also known as telangiectasia, are superficial veins that appear as networks of blue or purple veins on the surface of the skin.
 They get their name because they can resemble a spider web or tree branches.
-While they are commonly found on the lower legs, they can also appear on the thighs and even on the face.
+While they are commonly found on the lower legs, they can also appear on the thighs.

 Common causes of spider veins include:

 - Sun damage over an extended period of time

 It is absolutely important before you go to any available treatment centers for spider vein treatment, that you see a vein specialist to make sure that there is no underlying venous insufficiency.
 If you get your spider veins treated when there is venous insufficiency underneath, they will come right back and you will have wasted your money unknowingly.